Returning to Campus: Academics

 Only Spring 2021 courses with section numbers 11, 12, 31, and 32 begin remotely Monday, Jan.
 11, 2021.
 All other online, hybrid virtual and hybrid in-person classes begin remotely on Tuesday, Jan.
 19.

 How is LIM delivering its courses during COVID-19?

-In Fall 2020, students in on-campus programs will be able to choose between one of two hybrid modalities.
-All courses will include face-to-face interaction (synchronous) as well as assignments via Canvas (our online learning management system) that take place on the student’s own schedule (asynchronous).
+Students in on-campus programs are able to choose between one of two hybrid modalities.
+All courses include face-to-face interaction (synchronous) as well as assignments via Canvas (our online learning management system) that take place on the student’s own schedule (asynchronous).
 Our students can decide if they prefer the face-to-face interaction to take place in-person in a classroom on campus or via Zoom.

 Depending on major and the courses students need to take, they may also choose to move to LIM College’s online program, in which all classes are offered in 7.5-week modules delivered asynchronously.
 This means there is no face-to-face component, be it virtual or in-person.
 Choosing to shift to this program may affect students’ eligibility for scholarships.

 Do all my courses have to in the same modality (Hybrid In-Person / Hybrid Virtual)?

 You have the flexibility to create a schedule that is exclusively Hybrid In-Person, exclusively Hybrid Virtual, or combines Hybrid In-Person and Hybrid Virtual courses.

 Not all courses will be offered in all modalities.
 Any student who wishes to study exclusively in a Hybrid Virtual modality is guaranteed a schedule which does not delay their graduation.

 Is there a deadline to decide which modality I want for each course?

 There is no formal deadline.
 We believe that flexibility is paramount and we want to ensure that you: